neuronsimulator/nrn/neuron/general/classes/graph.rst

     Description:
-        Adds all the :meth:`Graph.addvar` lines to a list managed by :func:`CVode` which allows the local variable time step method to properly graph the lines.
+        Adds all the :meth:`Graph.addvar` lines to a list managed by :class:`CVode` which allows the local variable time step method to properly graph the lines.
         See the implementation in share/lib/hoc/stdrun.hoc for usage.